Israel Education Project

 The Schusterman Center for Israel Studies has launched the Israel Education Project (IEP), a new initiative designed to improve understanding of Israeli history, politics, culture, and society among American audiences beyond the university.

-IEP focuses on target audiences that are seeking in-depth content about Israel; Jewish community professionals and educators, Birthright Israel staff and alumni, and Public school educators.
-Our goal is to educate American Jews about Israel in a serious way, to appreciate its richness and complexity while avoiding the oversimplification and distortions of advocacy.
+IEP focuses on target audiences that are seeking in-depth content about Israel; Public schools, Non-sectarian private schools, and Jewish community educational environments.
+Our goal is to educate Americans about Israel in a serious way, to appreciate its richness and complexity while avoiding the oversimplification and distortions of advocacy.

 The IEP strategy emphasizes partnering with other organizations to share resources and ideas, as well as building upon successful existing programs.
 The expected outcome is a growing corps of knowledgeable and Israel-literate educators and community leaders who will contribute to and substantially enrich public discourse on Israel.

-The Project’s first-year plan focused on building a strong foundation for long-term success.
+The Project’s focus is on building a strong foundation for long-term success.
 Key activities included:

 • Developing core educational materials through the Israel Literacy Book Project